 Responses are provided Monday - Friday 8:00am to 4:30pm.

 The Knox County Clerk's Office accepts cash, checks, and credit cards (Visa, MasterCard, and American Express).
-We cannot accept credit cards for Drivers License and Passport services.
+We cannot accept credit cards for Passport services.
 A fee of 2.5% is assessed by the electronic processing company on all credit and debit card transactions.
 This fee does not go to the Knox County Clerk's Office.
 When you submit a check, you are authorizing electronic movement of funds from your account to the Knox County Clerk's account for payment of your transaction.
 There is a $30.00 NSF fee on all returned checks that are processed electronically.
 For those checks that are not processed electronically, the following statutory penalties will apply: the amount of the check on any amount owing less than or equal to twenty dollars, $20.00 on any amount owing greater than twenty dollars but less than two thousand dollars, and 1% on any amount owing greater than two thousand dollars.
 (T.C.A. § 9-1-109)